-The photo is of two adult male Xiphophorus mayae.
+The photo is of an adult male Xiphophorus mayae.

 This is a wild swordtail species we acquired in 2012 at the American Livebearer Association (ALA) convention auction in Fort Lauderdale.
 ALA’s annual convention auction offers a great chance of picking up unusual and rare livebearers.
 The 2014 convention is in St. Louis.
 I’ll be there speaking twice, once about hatchery operations and another time about breeding techniques.
 For information about the convention click here.